dependency-check/dependency-check-sonar-plugin/README.md

 ## About Dependency-Check

-Dependency-Check is a utility that attempts to detect publicly disclosed vulnerabilities contained within project dependencies.
-It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
-If found, it will generate a report linking to the associated CVE entries.

 Dependency-Check supports the identification of project dependencies in a number of different languages including Java, .NET, Node.js, Ruby, and Python.